ImagineSocialGit/engage-core/docs/module-boundaries.md

 Use Messaging for delivery.

-Use Broadcasts for one-time or audience-wide announcements.
+Use Broadcasts for one-time or batch recipient sends.

 Campaigns owns: